heremaps/xyz-documentation/docs/cli/basic-features.md

     here xyz config SPACE_ID --stats

 !!!
 Tip
     Use `here xyz analyze` to get a count and list of values of a property in a space.
-This is best suited for qualitative values.
+Note that this is a client-side operation and is best suited for qualitative values.
 Only the first 500,000 features in a space will be analyzed.

 ##### Update the title and description of a space